mmiguelo/Minishell/README.md

     *   `>>` (Append output redirection)
     *   `<<` (Heredoc)
 *   **Environment Variables:** Expands environment variables (e.g., `$USER`, `$PWD`) and the special exit status variable (`$?`).
-*   **Re-tokenization:** After the first expansion, the shell scans the resulting tokens again to detect and expand any newly introduced variables or special symbols (e.g., a variable that expands into another variable or command).
-This ensures full recursive expansion and correct token structure before execution. -
+*   **Re-tokenization:** After expansions (like `$VAR`), the shell rebuilds the token stream so that concatenated or newly formed strings are correctly split into valid tokens.
+This allows cases like `l$var"l"` (→ `ls -l`) or variables that expand into other variables to be fully and correctly interpreted, if a valid command gets created
 *   **Quoting:** Correctly handles single (`'`) and double (`"`) quotes to manage string literals and expansions.
 *   **Signal Handling:** Intercepts and manages `Ctrl-C` (SIGINT) and `Ctrl-\` (SIGQUIT) to mimic `bash` behavior, providing a stable user experience.
 *   **Built-in Commands:**